 The Sagebrush Ecosystem Council desires that credits generated on public land from P/J removal be limited in comparison with credits generated on private lands.
-Debit projects will thus be required to attempt to purchase the initial one-third of their obligation through a private credit purchase and provide documentation before initiating credits on public land.
+Debit projects will thus be required to attempt to purchase the initial one-third of their obligation through a private credit purchase and provide documentation before initiating Ceredit Projects s on public land.